DC Plane Crash Lawyer

 Types of Compensation Available After a Plane Crash

 The types of compensation available after a plane crash depend on your relationship to the victim.
-If you are pursuing a wrongful death claim, your damages are generally limited to funeral and burial costs, loss of future income, loss of companionship, consortium, parental training, guidance, and, in some cases, punitive damages.
+If you are pursuing a wrongful death claim, your damages generally are funeral and burial costs, loss of future income, loss of companionship, consortium, parental training, guidance, and, in some cases, punitive damages.
 The rationale behind these damages in a wrongful death claim is never meant to replace the loss of life.
-The judicial system understands that is impossible.
+These damages in a wrongful death claim never serve to replace the loss of life.
 However, courts also recognize that losing a family member can put you in a precarious financial situation.
 If you lose a family member, you have emotional damages.
 Unfortunately, that is generally not directly compensable unless you witness the incident.
 The purpose of these damages is to provide financial security in a time of considerable uncertainty.

 The second aspect of the claim is the survival action.
-This generally is joined with the wrongful death claim and may even be brought by the same party.
+This usually joins the wrongful death claim and may involve the same party.
 Nonetheless, it serves a different purpose.
 This is to compensate the decedent.
 The victim’s right to make a claim against the negligent party survives their death.
 And if they have a will, the party to whom the victim wanted to pass their assets should receive that compensation.

 Recent Aviation Accidents in D.C., Including Military and Civilian Collisions

-- January 30, 2025: A midair collision occurred between an American Airlines jet and an Army Black Hawk helicopter near Ronald Reagan Washington National Airport.
+- January 30, 2025: A midair collision occurred between American Airlines Flight 5432 and an Army Black Hawk helicopter near Ronald Reagan Washington National Airport.
 The crash has prompted a large search-and-rescue operation in the nearby Potomac River.
 This was the deadliest U.S. air crash in nearly 24 years.

 Countless individuals can be held liable in a plane crash.
 This may include aircraft operators, helicopter manufacturers, maintenance technicians, air traffic control, or military agencies.
 However, a prudent DC plane crash lawyer aims to maximize compensation for clients.
 Thus, at Gelb & Gelb, we target primarily the party with the most resources to cover your damages.
 This is seldom an individual but instead a government agency.
 Of course, we must prove that this defendant is also a proximate cause of your or your family’s damages.
 This requires extensive investigation.
 The legal cause of the plane collision may be pilot error, mechanical failures, weather conditions, or fuel issues.
 As the plaintiff, we must prove the defendant’s liability by a preponderance of the evidence.
 Thus, we must act quickly and thoroughly investigate the accident.

-If the claim is against the military, this falls under the jurisdiction of the federal government.
+If the claim is against the military, this falls under the federal government’s jurisdiction.
 Therefore, your DC plane crash lawyer must be licensed to practice in federal court.

 - Avoid Premature Settlement Offers: Airlines, insurance companies, or other responsible parties may offer settlements soon after the crash.
-These initial offers are often far below what families are entitled to.
+These initial offers are often far below what families deserve.
 They do this to settle before you speak with an attorney and understand the full value of your case.

 - Understand Your Legal Rights: A DC plane crash lawyer can help you understand your rights and aggressively pursue a claim.

 On the date of the plane crash over the Potomac, wind gusts were over 30 miles per hour, which is believed not to be a factor in the accident.
 Despite the accident occurring at night, there was clear visibility as the skies were clear of fog or adverse weather conditions.
-If you are looking to hire an aviation attorney, call our office today.
+If you are looking to hire a plane accident attorney, call our aviation law firm today.
 The DC plane crash lawyers at Gelb & Gelb have handled personal injury law in Washington, DC, for 71 years.
 Since then, we have recovered over $150 million for our clients.
 Call our office today for a free case consultation at (202) 331-7227.